Criminal law: area of practice

 Developments and innovations affecting this area of law attract lots of media attention, keeping our work interesting and topical.
 The work is often affected by political interests too, for example the re-classification of drugs, and the possession of bladed articles requiring mandatory prison sentences.

 Over the last few years, the economic climate has meant there is an increasing squeeze on funding for the criminal justice system.
 A career in criminal law is a difficult one to choose at the moment because it is changing rapidly.
 There are fewer specialist firms resulting in a lack of competition.
 This may reduce the standards of client care and allow solicitors to discreetly ‘cherry pick’ cases.
 However, I am optimistic that this will not be the case in a few years’ time.

 What skills do criminal lawyers need?

-- Outstanding communication skills.
+- Strong advocacy, listening and communication skills.

 What does a graduate job as a trainee criminal lawyer involve?

 Trainees in criminal law are closely supervised in all aspects of the job, but there are opportunities for early responsibility.
 Typically they assist in the preparation of cases, help with investigation work and help to run cases at both magistrates’ court and Crown Court.
 The work usually involves a lot of client contact, for example visiting prisons and police stations and attending conferences with counsel.